 Ektar – A Dream come True or Total Fail?

 Of course, being ISO 100 is fairly slow, so it should have fine grain,…and it does.
 It scans extremely well.
-The grain you do see, (at least at 35mm), is that pleasant film grain some of us actually strive for.
+The grain you do see, (at least from a 35mm Nikon F4s), is that pleasant film grain some of us actually strive for.
 Do not confuse this with digital noise.
 In the larger formats, it’s pretty much non-existent.

 It does produce vivid colors.
 Whether this is a good or bad thing is totally dependent on your style and what you’re shooting.
 Yes, it can be adjusted in Photoshop, but then what’s the point?
 Some people are fine with this workflow, some are not.
 So, disregard my even mentioning it.
 If you want a lower contrast and a film more amicable to skin tones,…especially ‘ruddy’ skin tones, (reddish), use Portra.
 On the other hand, if you’re looking for that “pop”, you’ve got it in Ektar.